Darayya massacre

-The Darayya massacre (مجزرة داريا) was a massacre carried out by Syrian government forces of Bashar al-Assad that occurred between 20 and 25 August 2012 in the town of Darayya in the Rif Dimashq province of Syria, during the Syrian civil war.
+The Darayya massacre (مجزرة داريا) was a massacre carried out by Assad regime forces that occurred between 20 and 25 August 2012 in the town of Darayya in the Rif Dimashq province of Syria, during the Syrian civil war.

 Background

-From the start of the conflict, the city of Darayya outside Damascus had been a hotspot for protesters against the government.
+From the start of the conflict, the city of Darayya outside Damascus was one of the first hotspot for protesters against the government.
+The opposition in Darayya was one of the most pacifist in the country.
 When hundreds were arrested, locals took up arms.
 Two months before the massacre, the police and state intelligence had withdrawn from the town.

 Soon after, 3,000 fighters from the Free Syrian Army (FSA) made Darayya their stronghold.
 They held a strategic position, situated on the edge of the military airport at Mezze, which was being used for air-strikes against rebel-held areas.
 Rebels and local residents reported opposition forces conducted mortar and rocket strikes against the base from Darayya.
 Also, a few days before the government attack, the rebels claimed to have killed 30 soldiers when they attacked a military checkpoint outside the town.
 According to local residents' account, the attack on the town started after talks for a prisoner swap between the rebels and the military had failed.

-On 20 August 2012, Darayya was shelled.
+On 20 August 2012, the second day of Eid al-Fitr, Darayya was shelled.
 After that, hundreds of soldiers, backed by helicopters and armored vehicles entered Darayya, facing little resistance.
-The last rebel group withdrew in the face of the military advance and opposition activists were fearing that young men suspected of being rebels could be executed.
+Assad's forces cut off power and all means of communication.
+The last rebel group withdrew in the face of the military advance and opposition activists feared that young men suspected of being rebels could be executed.
+All the exits were closed and then the military started executing large numbers of people.